Optimizing one-axis twists for variational Bayesian quantum metrology: Abstract

 \section{Abstract}

-Variational Bayesian quantum metrology is a promising avenue toward quantum advantage in sensing which optimizes both the state preparation (or encoding) and measurement (or decoding) procedures and takes prior information into account.
-For the sake of practical advantage, it is important to understand how effective various parametrized protocols are as well as how robust they are to the effects of complex noise, such as spatially correlated noise.
+Quantum metrology and sensing seek advantage in estimating an unknown parameter of some quantum state or channel, using entanglement such as spin squeezing produced by one-axis twists or other quantum resources.
+In particular, qubit phase estimation, or rotation sensing, appears as a ubiquitous problem with applications to electric field sensing, magnetometry, atomic clocks, and gyroscopes.
+By adopting the Bayesian formalism to the phase estimation problem to account for limited initial knowledge about the value of the phase, we formulate variational metrology and treat the state preparation (or encoding) and measurement (or decoding) procedures as parameterized quantum circuits.
+It is important to understand how effective various parametrized protocols are as well as how robust they are to the effects of complex noise such as spatially correlated noise.
 First, we propose a new family of parametrized encoding and decoding protocols called arbitrary-axis twist ansatzes, and show that it can lead to a substantial reduction in the number of one-axis twists needed to achieve a target estimation error.
-Second, using a polynomial-size tensor network algorithm, we analyze practical variational metrology beyond the symmetric subspace of a collective spin, and find that quantum advantage persists for shallow-depth ansatzes under realistic noise level.
+Furthermore, we demonstrate that the estimation error associated with these strategies decreases with system size in a faster manner than classical (or no-twists) protocols, even in the less-explored regimes where the prior information is limited.
+Last, using a polynomial-size tensor network algorithm, we numerically analyze practical variational metrology beyond the symmetric subspace of a collective spin, and find that quantum advantage persists for the arbitrary-axis twist ansatzes with a few one-axis twists and smaller total twisting angles for practically relevant noise levels.